data-with-dan/data-with-dan.github.io/README.md

 ---
 layout: default
-title: Daana Masumi Data Science Portfolio
+title: Your Portfolio Title
-description: Short introduction about yourself or the project
+description: A short description of your portfolio
 ---

 ## Technologies Used
 - HTML